 Extra Stimulation Ahead for Your Highly Sensitive Child

-If you have a child who is highly sensitive, please be aware of how much extra stimulation she/he is getting during the holidays.
-There is so much that is different and it all has to be processed through their highly sensitive system.
+If you have a child who is highly sensitive, please be aware of how much extra stimulation she is getting during the holidays.
+There is so much that is different and it all has to be processed through her highly sensitive system.

 - New places